corey1218/ZetaSploit/CONTRIBUTING.md

 1. [Fork][fork] and clone the repository.
 2. Create a new branch: `git checkout -b my-branch-name`.
-3. Add modules, plugins or commands and perform tests.
+3. Make your changes, fix bugs, add modules, plugins or commands and perform tests.
 4. Push to your fork and [submit a pull request][pr].
 5. Pat your self on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

-- Main rule is `DO NOT CHANGE THE CORE` because core can be changed only be members of EntySec.
 - Follow the standard of [templates][templates].
 - Keep your changes as focused as possible.
 If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).